PE and School Sport

 In Key Stage 2, children take part in dance, games, swimming, athletics and gymnastics.

 The Primary PE and Sport Premium is an initiative that aims to help increase and improve the PE and sporting opportunities for children.
 It was first provided in the 2013/14 academic year and the current government has pledged to continue this funding until 2020.

-In 2018/19, Whitecote received £19,180 from the government.
-These funds were used in variety of ways to improve the quality of PE and to increase sporting and competitive opportunities for the children at Whitecote.
+In 2020/21, Whitecote received £19,230 from the government.
+These funds were used in variety of ways to improve the quality of PE and to increase opportunities for different physical activities for the children at Whitecote.
 Click on the files below for further details on this.

 The Spending and Impact of Sport Premium Funding

-We are excited to announce that we have a Forest Schools instructor working with us this year.
-She will be in school each Monday morning, and all year groups will have the opportunity to experience these activities.
-The teachers/support staff will be learning as well!
+We are excited to announce that we will continue to have a Forest Schools instructor working with us for part of this year.

 The aim of this is to engage children in physical activity by utilising our outdoor space more effectively.
 The children will develop a variety of skills, such as teamwork, problem solving and self-regulation.
 They will do this through a variety of activities: den building, art/DT using natural materials, campfires, mini-beast hunts etc. The children will be also taught how to use tools safely (appropriate for their age), and they will be fully supervised by the Forest Schools instructor and school staff.

 We have also begun developing the outdoor learning space by installing an outdoor canopy classroom.
 This will allow the children to be more physically active outside in lessons while being able to return to a dry space outside.

 We will also have support from a PE specialist teacher and a specialist gymnastics teacher.
 They will work with different staff and classes throughout the year to help us to continue to improve the quality of PE teaching and learning.